marsfoundation/sparklend-conduits/README.md

 1. `SparkConduit`: Facilitates the movement of funds between the Maker Allocation System and the SparkLend protocol.
 2. `DaiInterestRateStrategy`: Calculates the interest rate that is to be paid by all borrowers of DAI through the SparkLend protocol.

+In later iterations of this code's development, it is expected for other Spark Conduits to be developed to support multichain deployments.

 ## Roles/Permissions